fuadlabgit/sfctools/README.md

 this will install the version available on pypi.

-(**Latest version**) To get the version stored in this repository, you need poetry.
+(**Latest version**) To get the version stored in this repository, you need poetry (see https://python-poetry.org/).
 Once you have poetry installed, run poetry build.
 In the dist folder, you will find the wheel file necessary to install the framework.